fredrikdanebjer/esp32-aws-cam/README.md

-# esp32-aws-cam
+# FSU-Eye

+Frellie-Sees-You is a home survelleince project, intended to surveil your home with cameras.
-This project should run an ESP32, connect to AWS and upload images taken with its camera
+This project part implements the Eye unit (imagination!) controllong the camera.
+It runs on a ESP32, connects to AWS and uploads images taken with its camera.

 ## Prerequsites